Palm Beach County Luxury Real Estate Market Outlook 2026

 Envelope and Coverage

-Roof age, rated opening protection, and generator capacity affect both coverage availability and annual carry.
-Wind-mitigation reports translate directly to premium credits; get them early and share with the carrier before binding, not after.
+Roof age, rated opening protection, and generator capacity affect both coverage availability and annual carrying cost.
+Wind-mitigation reports translate directly to premium credits; get them early and share with the carrier before binding.

 Marine